stephenlake/atom-blueberry-ui/README.md

 # Blueberry UI

-A dark blueberry themed user interface package for Atom. <a href="https://github.com/stephenlake/atom-blueberry-syntax">Blueberry Syntax</a> theme highly recommending as paired item.
+A dark blueberry themed user interface package for Atom. <a href="https://github.com/stephenlake/atom-blueberry-syntax">Blueberry Syntax</a> theme highly recommended as a paired item.

 Made with ❤️ by [Stephen Lake](https://stephenlake.co.za/)